Budgeting tips: A guide for beginners

 Your retirement account options may include 401(k) plans, 403(b) plans, individual retirement accounts (IRAs) and more.
 Having a plan in place could help you live more comfortably in your retirement years—and could even help you retire early.

-After you create your budget, it might help to think of it as a flexible, living document.
-You should feel empowered to update it to reflect changes in your financial situation.
-That could apply when life events happen, like getting a pay raise or buying a home with a higher monthly payment.
+After you create your budget, it might help to think of it as a flexible, living document that you feel empowered to update as your finances change.
+That could apply when life events happen, like getting a pay raise or buying or renting a home with a higher monthly payment.

-You may also want to use some of the budgeting tips you’ve just read about—everything from creating a budget as a family to making it a priority to pay down your debt.
-You could also consider budgeting with a credit card, especially if it comes with helpful tools for managing your money or rewards you with cash back or miles for using it.
+In addition to the tips you’ve just read about, you could also consider budgeting with a credit card, especially if it comes with helpful tools for managing your money or rewards you with cash back or miles for using it.

 Related Content